A Day Trip to Bonifacio Corsica

 The King of Aragon’s Stairway

-After wandering the cobbled streets a bit we end up at the entrance to the King of Aragon’s Stairway.
-Sculpted into the side of the cliff entirely by human hands, the stairway runs in a diagonal from the town all the way down to the sea.
+We wander the cobbled streets a bit and end up at the entrance to the King of Aragon’s Stairway.
+Sculpted into the side of the cliff entirely by human hands, the stairway runs in a diagonal from the town down to the sea.

 Legend has it these 187 steps were carved by the Aragonese in a single night during a failed attempt to invade the town in 1420.